anssilaitila/shared-files/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Share files like Dropbox or Google Drive!
+Share files like on Dropbox or Google Drive!
 Track file downloads, receive email notifications and more!

 == Description ==
-= The Best WordPress file sharing plugin on the market = The Shared Files plugin allows you to easily list and manage downloadable files on your site.
+= The Best WordPress file sharing plugin on the market = The Shared Files plugin allows you to list and manage downloadable files on your site easily.
 Just add the files in the admin area and insert the shortcode to the page you wish to list the files.

-Very easy to use and no complex settings to mind on, but also very scalable for large group of files.
+Very easy to use and no complex settings to mind on, but also very scalable for a large group of files.

 **14 days trial available for Pro version, no credit card required.**